Charmungo98/Battleships/README.md

 #### Simple and user-friendly console-based interface.

 ### Future Features
-  - The user will be able to select the size of the board they wish to use.
   - The user will be able to select the number of ships used on each board and the length of the ships.
   - The user will be able to choose the location of their own ships.
   - The CPU will be able to recognise pattern and use strategic thought to calculate its coordinates.